 Don’t take it personally

 Perhaps the most important piece of advice for life that I can offer, is the advice not to take things personally.
 Not everything in life is about you personally.
 People who said something offensive or negative about you, may not be aware that they’ve done so.
 They may not know better.
 Perhaps they are ignorant or simply angry, bitter or resentful people.
-While it is easy to take offense, remember that nobody can offend you without your cooperation.
+While it is easy to take offence, remember that nobody can offend you without your cooperation.

 My advice for life

 That concludes my advice for life, I’m afraid.
 I hope some of the above is useful to you in a one way or another.
-If not, I promise I won’t take offense.
+If not, I promise I won’t take offence.
 And above all, if you find out how to do all these things, be sure to let me know, okay?
 Thanks!